Generate Diskless Image¶

 Skip this section if you want to use the image as is.

-1, The use can modify the image to fit his/her own need.
+- You can modify the image to fit your needs.
 The following can be modified.

-- Modify .otherpkgs.pkglist to add or remove packages from other sources.
-Refer to
+.otherpkgs.pkglistto add or remove packages from other sources.
+Refer to Using updatenode for details

-- Modify the postscripts table for the nodes to be deployed
+- postscripts table for the nodes to be deployed

-You can change the provmethod of the node to the new image_name if different:
+You can now deploy the node with the new <image_name>

 You can only export/import one image at a time.
 Each tarball will have the following simple structure: